CarGurus Inc. (CARG) Stock: Analyzing the Market Value

 CARG) stock’s latest price update

-CarGurus Inc. (NASDAQ: CARG)’s stock price has decreased by -1.27 compared to its previous closing price of 17.68.
-Despite this, the company has seen a gain of 2.59% in its stock price over the last five trading days.
+CarGurus Inc. (NASDAQ: CARG)’s stock price has decreased by -0.29 compared to its previous closing price of 17.14.
+However, the company has seen a fall of -3.36% in its stock price over the last five trading days.

 CARG’s Market Performance

-CARG’s stock has risen by 2.59% in the past week, with a monthly drop of -1.13% and a quarterly rise of 33.49%.
-The volatility ratio for the week is 4.97% while the volatility levels for the last 30 days are 4.51% for CarGurus Inc. The simple moving average for the last 20 days is 1.65% for CARG stock, with a simple moving average of -2.99% for the last 200 days.
+CarGurus Inc. (CARG) has experienced a -3.36% fall in stock performance for the past week, with a -3.39% drop in the past month, and a 40.54% rise in the past quarter.
+The volatility ratio for the week is 2.55%, and the volatility levels for the past 30 days are at 4.16% for CARG.
+The simple moving average for the last 20 days is -0.05% for CARG stock, with a simple moving average of -4.32% for the last 200 days.

 Analysts’ Opinion of CARG